Destinations Greece The Peloponnese

 Otherwise stay at Bassa Maina and visit for lunch

-InsiderThree hours from Kalamata, the last hour on a coastal mountain road.
-Worth a two-night base if you're doing Cape Tainaron at sunrise; otherwise stay at Bassa Maina and visit for lunch.
+InsiderThree hours from Kalamata, the last of it on a coastal mountain road.
+Worth a two-night base if you’re doing Cape Tainaron at sunrise; otherwise stay at Bassa Maina and come for lunch.

 Top-tier & Architectural · from €700

-The Aman built like an acropolis above the Argolic Gulf — Edward Tuttle's colonnaded pavilions, 41 suites and 8 (now 9) full villas, the beach club a 10-minute buggy down the road.
-The reason to fly into Athens, drive two hours, and skip the islands entirely.
-A new 3-bed family villa added for 2025.
+The Aman built like an acropolis above the Argolic Gulf: Edward Tuttle’s colonnaded pavilions, 41 suites and 8 (now 9) full villas, the beach club a 10-minute buggy down the road.
+A new 3-bed family villa was added for 2025.

 What it's known for